emanmaali/IoTDeviceEvaluation/FeatureExtraction/README.md

 To include additional fields during packet extraction, update the command variable in extract_tshark_features.py.

 ### Update Paths
-Modify paths in the scripts (extract_features.py and extract_tshark_features.py) to suit your data directory structure.
+Modify script paths (extract_features.py and extract_tshark_features.py) to suit your data directory structure.

 ### Password Handling
-For operations requiring elevated permissions (e.g., `sudo`), update the `sudo_password` variable in the script or configure your system for password-less execution of required commands.
+For operations requiring elevated permissions (e.g., `sudo`), update the `sudo_password` variable in the script or configure your system for passwordless execution of needed commands.

 ## Example Output